-Rachel Brown is a second-year student at Yale Law School.
+Rachel Brown holds a J.D. from Yale Law School.
 Before law school, she worked as a research associate in Asia Studies at the Council on Foreign Relations.
 She holds a bachelor's degree in Ethics, Politics, and Economics from Yale.

 Subscribe to this Lawfare contributor via RSS.